Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 If you have a git project set up already, then great.
 If not you will want to set one up.
 If you do not know how then [this should help](http://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide#320140).
 Once you have your repo set up and a terminal in that directory, we can download less.js as a submodule.
 Please edit the path at the end of this command to point at your desired download directory.

 {% highlight bash %}
+# Download less.js in a submodule
 git submodule add git://github.com/cloudhead/less.js.git ./assets/javascript/less.js/

+# Commit our changes
+git add .
+git commit -m "Added less.js as a submodule."
 {% endhighlight %}

 Alternatively you can visit [the GitHub repository for less.js](https://github.com/cloudhead/less.js) and download the project in a zip.
 I would recommend using git but it is up to you.
 Now less.js's repo will be in `./assets/javascript/less.js/`.
 Let's load that into our page with the following script tag.
 You should place this just before the closing head tag (`</head>`) after any included styles.